 I was divorced two years ago from a devastating relationship.
-I'm now at a state of recovery where I find myself being friends with both men and women.
-My problem comes when I find myself not knowing how to "be a friend" with a woman.
+I’m now at a state of recovery where I find myself being friends with both men and women.
+My problem comes when I find myself not knowing how to “be a friend” with a woman.
 As a result, I seem to desire to be too emotionally close.
-I think that this is due to the past marriage.
-I know that I'm not emotionally ready for a committed relationship, just a developing friendship.
+I think that this is due to my past marriage.
+I know that I’m not emotionally ready for a committed relationship, just a developing friendship.

 How do you stay friends, but not lead or tempt other people or yourself?
 Do you have any thoughts?

 Good question.
 Let me start by saying that I am very sorry for the pain you feel from your divorce, and I will pray that the Lord would give you peace and comfort through what is obviously a terribly difficult situation.

 I know your question isn’t really about this, but for what it’s worth, I would encourage you to get others involved whom you trust theologically and personally (like a pastor/elder at your church or another strong Christian brother you trust) to help you think through biblically and practically how to recover and how to think through the possibility of remarriage.
 Part of the function of the body of Christ is to bear one another’s burdens and sorrows and to give counsel for our good and God’s glory.
 No one needs to go through a situation like yours alone.